 Cat Trilling in Heat

-An unspayed, reproductive cat goes into estrus – more commonly known as heat – at multiple times throughout the year.
+An unspayed, reproductive cat goes into estrus – more commonly known as heat – multiple times throughout the year.
 The estrus cycle lasts around a week to 10 days.
 During this time, a cat will ovulate.
-A cat in heat will exhibit many observable behaviors and will become obsessive in looking for affection from its owners.
+A cat in heat will exhibit many observable behaviors and become obsessive about looking for affection from its owners.

-The trill is sometimes used by cats as a mating call by female cats in heat.
-To attract a male partner, they let out a series of trills or trill-meows.
-Unfortunately, these sweet trills quickly turn into unpleasant yowls as cats become more desperate to attract attention.
+The trill is sometimes used as a mating call by female cats in heat.
+To attract a male partner, she’ll let out a series of trills or trill-meows.
+Unfortunately, these sweet trills turn into unpleasant yowls as cats become more desperate to attract attention.
 In turn, an unneutered male cat will respond to these signals by mating with the reproductive female.

-Male cats, on the other hand, don’t go into heat.
+Male cats don’t go into heat.
 Unneutered male cats will instead become aroused at the scent of a female cat in estrus.
-They will then become focused on finding a suitable queen and will call for females using a soft trill and a series of meows to attract one.
+They will then focus on finding a suitable queen and call for females using a soft trill and a series of meows to attract one.